yigityesiladaa/android_notes_app_sqlite/README.md

 # SNotes

-A mobile application where you can save your personal notes.
+A mobile application developed within the scope of Turkcell Kotlin Bootcamp, where you can save your personal notes.

 ## Tools Used in the Application